 Peter Brooks' 1978 production, designed by Sally Jacobs, also maintained that continuity.
 Margaret Croyden reports:

-Somehow, in a miracle of staging, we were in Cleopatra's room one moment and then
+Somehow, in a miracle of staging, we were in Cleopatra's room one moment and then on the battlefield the next.
+Early in the production, Brook managed to indicate the playing areas without actually doing an additional setup.

 It seems that modern theatres, directors and actors have come to understand that the problems posed by Shakespeare's text can be answered by it as well, and that it takes a return to Shakespeare's original staging intent that surprisingly modern, almost cinematic flow of scenes to immerse us in the world of Antony and Cleopatra as he wrote it and intended it to be seen.